 The 3 Types of Mutual Funds

-How equity, fixed income, and money market funds dominate
+How equity, fixed income, money market funds are different

 Generally, stocks fluctuate because of investors’ assessment of economic conditions and their likely impact on corporate earnings.
-Socially responsible investors also factor in other risks to earnings such as exposure to fines or lawsuits from polluting the economy or discriminating against particular employees.
+Socially responsible investors also factor in other risks to earnings such as exposure to fines, lawsuits from polluting the economy or discriminating against particular employees.

 Not all stock funds are the same.
 Some common funds include:

-- Sector funds usually specialize in a particular industry segment, such as finance, healthcare or technology.
+- Sector funds, which usually specialize in a particular industry segment, such as finance, healthcare or technology

 Fixed Income Funds